Dirk Hilbert

-Dirk Hilbert is a German politician serving as the current Lord Mayor of Dresden, the capital city of Saxony, since Helma Orosz's resignation in 2015.
+Dirk Hilbert (born 1971) is a German politician.
+A member of the Free Democratic Party (FDP), he has served as the current Lord Mayor of Dresden, the capital city of Saxony, since Helma Orosz's resignation in 2015.

 Early life and career

 Hilbert studied industrial engineering at the Technical University of Dresden from 1992, and graduated in 1998 with a degree.
 From 1998 to 2000 he worked as a board assistant at the German Aerospace Center in Cologne, then in risk management at CargoLifter in Krausnick-Groß Wasserburg.

 Political career

 From December 2008, Hilbert served as the Deputy Mayor of Lord Mayor Helma Orosz, and took over for her duties from February 2011 to March 1, 2012 due to the Mayor's illness.
 He became Lord Mayor upon Orosz's resignation in 2015.